moorepants/dissertation/physicalparameters.rst

 [Moore2010]_.
 This was certainly a tedious task, but I believe a rich data set was created and the measurement methodology tightened up considerably.
-Once I was back in Davis, we setup almost identical equipment to measure the two new bicycles we were constructing, see Chatper :ref:`davisbicycle`..
+Once I was back in Davis, we setup almost identical equipment to measure the two new bicycles we were constructing, see Chatper :ref:`davisbicycle`.
 Danique Fintelman helped us come up with a more accurate geometry measurement.
 Steven Yen also used the equipment to measure a children's bicycle with a gyro wheel.
 Additionally, we improved the human parameter estimates when Chris Dembia